 When my four-year-old son was diagnosed with leukemia, I was an American Cancer Society Professor of Oncology Nursing at the University of Minnesota.
 Cancer was no longer the illness that consumed my patients’ lives or the topic of my lectures each week.
 Cancer had invaded our home and kidnapped our lives.

 I’ve presented keynotes with my son about our experience to professional and lay audiences, published in many textbooks and medical journals, and received national awards for cancer nursing and academic writing.
-I completed a two-year apprenticeship in creative nonfiction at The Loft Literary Center in Minneapolis, MN.
-So far, my writing is in Ruminate, Snapdragon: A Journal of Art and Healing, and Wising Up Press, Universal Table.
+In addition, I completed a two-year apprenticeship in creative nonfiction at The Loft Literary Center in Minneapolis, MN.
+My writing is in Ruminate, Snapdragon: A Journal of Art and Healing, and Wising Up Press, Universal Table (links in other writing).

 Follow me on this website and via my blog as I explore health and illness from personal and professional experience.